Intersection Collision Attorneys in North Carolina

 Legal Assistance for Those Injured in NC Intersection Accidents

-Roughly 50% of all traffic accidents and 25% of all fatal traffic accidents in the United States occur at intersections.
+Roughly 50% of all traffic accidents and 25% of all fatal traffic accidents in the United States occur at intersections, our car accident lawyers can attest to this.
 Those injured in intersection accidents include motor vehicle drivers and passengers, as well as pedestrians and bicyclists.
 Because of this, efforts to increase the safety of intersections are taking place at the local, state, and federal level.

 In 2009, the North Carolina Department of Transportation implemented its “Complete Streets” program, which is largely focused on the safety of intersections.
 Other goals of the program include improving access, connectedness, and sustainability of streets and neighborhoods, while accommodating all the various modes of transportation.
 NCDOT is also very active in promoting public transportation.